jimfrankenstein/theverybaddaystree/songs/the-tale-of-the-woodman.md

 lyrics: |-
     #### Intro
-    Submitted for the approval of the very bad society We call this dreadful tale the legend of the Woodman lyrics
     Submitted for the approval of The Very Bad Society, we call this dreadful story the Tale of the Woodman!